-5.4 Priority Hot Water DHW Sensors
+5.4 Priority Hot Water DHW & AHW Sensors

-Systems with the on-demand priority hot water generation will include a few extra sensors.
+Systems with the DHW on-demand priority hot water generation or AHW will include a few extra sensors.
 Most are internal to the system and require no field installation.
 The domestic hot water tank sensor must be mounted directly on the hot water tank.
 This sensor will allow the Hydro-Temp unit to turn on and off as needed to heat the hot water.
 The sensor should be installed vertically above or beside the bottom element between the steel tank and the insulation as shown in the illustration below.
 Vertical mounting provides proper surface contact between the sensor and the round tank.
 The sensor must be tight against the tank and well insulated.
 Proper installation of the sensor is critical.
 If the sensor were to come loose, the system could easily overheat the tank, damaging the tank and/or the Hydro-Temp system.
 After installation make appropriate wiring connections to the Hydro-Temp system.
-Wire the two legs of the sensor to the terminal strip labeled "DHW Tank Temp".
-Hydro-Temp provides a mounting bracket to aid in keeping the DHW tank sensor in direct contact with most conventional hot water tanks.
-The clip, installation instructions, and DHW tank sensor will be shipped in a small plastic bag with one of the two wires connected to the terminal strip inside the electrical box of the Hydro-Temp system.
+Wire the two legs of the sensor to the terminal strip labeled "DHW Temp".
+The DHW & AHW tank sensor will be shipped with one of the two wires connected to the terminal strip inside the electrical box of the Hydro-Temp system.
 The other wire is intentionally left loose so the system will recognize no sensor is connected.